gitdeath/cf-search/README.md

           - SONARR0_API_KEY=your_sonarr0_api_key_here
           - SONARR0_NUM_CUTOFF_UNMET_TO_UPGRADE=5 # Prioritize searching for up to 5 episodes that haven't met their quality cutoff
           - SONARR0_NUM_TO_UPGRADE=5 # Then, search for up to 5 episodes for CF score upgrades
+          - SONARR0_SEARCH_MODE=season # Optional: Use 'season' mode to trigger SeasonSearch instead of EpisodeSearch
         volumes:
           # A volume is still needed for persistent logging.
           - /path/to/your/config:/config